Entry and Exit

 Periodic Commuting Arrangement

 Singapore and Malaysia have launched a Periodic Commuting Arrangement (PCA) to allow work and business-related travel between the two countries via the land border crossings at the Johor-Singapore Causeway and Malaysia-Singapore Second Link.
 Applications have been opened since 10 August 2020.
 The PCA will allow citizens and Permanent Residents of Singapore and Malaysia, who hold long-term immigration passes for business and work purposes in the other country, to enter that country for work.
+Citizens of Singapore and Malaysia, who are Permanent Residents of, and working in Malaysia and Singapore respectively, can also apply for the PCA to enter their country of work.
 After at least three consecutive months in their country of work, they may return to their home country for a short-term home leave, and thereafter re-enter their country of work to continue work for at least another three consecutive months.
-Travellers entering Malaysia to work under the PCA will be subject to a different set of health protocols and do not need to serve the 14-day quarantine at designated facilities in Malaysia.
+Travellers entering Malaysia to work under the PCA will be subject to a different set of health protocols and do not need to serve the 10-day quarantine at designated facilities in Malaysia.
 For more information, please refer to the Immigration Department of Malaysia’s website https://www.imi.gov.my/portal2017/index.php/ms/sumber-dan-arkib/pengumuman/1833-malaysia-singapore-border-crossing-arrangement.html and the Singapore-Malaysia PCA section of the SafeTravel Portal https://safetravel.ica.gov.sg/malaysia/pca/information-sc-pr.